digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

     main-1.0.0.dar: V11
     main-1.1.0.dar: V12

-For writing your tests, it is important that you verify old workflows are still functional under new data, and new implementation.
-You'll also need to verify that new workflows (that are intended to be backwards compatible) are able to consume old data.
+It is important to verify old workflows are still functional under new data and new implementation when writing your tests.
+You also need to verify that any new workflows intended to be backward compatible can consume old data.
 You should build your testing structure to cover this how you see fit, but we give the following recommendation as a starting point:

-If your new version only includes choice body or interface instance changes (i.e. it is a patch release)
+If your new version only includes choice body or interface instance changes (that is, it is a patch release)

--  | Simply run your existing test suite written for V1 but updated to call V2 choices.
+-  | Run your existing test suite for V1 but updated to call V2 choices.
 This can be done with a rewrite, or by passing down a :ref:`package preference <daml-script-package-preference>` and calling the test with both the V1 and V2 package ID.

-If your new version includes data changes, be that to contract payloads or choices (i.e. it is a minor release)
+If your new version includes data changes, be that to contract payloads or choices (that is, it is a minor release)

 -  | Assuming your data change affects a template payload, write separate setup code for V1 and V2, populating new fields
    | ``setupV1 : Script V1TestData``